mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the very end of the project.

-A competing firm has recently offered to come in and finish the job, proposing to scour the system’s Oort cloud for cometary bodies and other material with which to bombard Ameros, thereby thickening its atmosphere and providing water.
+A competing firm has recently offered to come in and finish the job, proposing to scour the system's Oort cloud for cometary bodies and other material with which to bombard Ameros, thereby thickening its atmosphere and providing water.
 Using less fancy technology, they